 Rolando T. Acosta

-Since his College days, Justice Acosta has been active in the development of the Washington Heights/Inwood social service infrastructure.
-He co-founded the Latino Commission on AIDS, served as legal adviser to the founding board of Alianza Dominicana, and as treasurer and Chair of the Policy Committee of the Hispanic Federation.
-He has been a member of Community Planning Board 12 and President of Community School Board 6.
-Acosta is also a founding board member of the Upper Manhattan Empowerment Zone (EZ).
-He served on the EZ’s Executive Committee and chaired its Human Capital Development Committee, which he led in considering and recommending to the EZ Board all human capital and quality of life proposals.
+Justice Acosta is deeply committed to community involvement and has long been active in the development of the Washington Heights/Inwood social service infrastructure.
+For example, he cofounded the Latino Commission on AIDS and served as legal adviser to the founding board of Alianza Dominicana.
+He also served as treasurer and chair of the Policy Committee of the Hispanic Federation.
+He was a founding board member of the Upper Manhattan Empowerment Zone in 1995 and has served on that organization’s Executive Committee and chaired its Human Capital Development Committee.